Vincent Poirier: NBA

 On 15 July 2019, Poirier parted ways with Baskonia to sign a contract with the Boston Celtics.

 On 19 November 2020, Poirier was traded to the Oklahoma City Thunder for a conditional future second-round pick.
 On 8 December, Poirier along with Danny Green and Terrance Ferguson, were traded to the Philadelphia 76ers.

 On 25 March 2021, Poirier was traded to the New York Knicks in a three-team trade involving the Oklahoma City Thunder and was waived four days later.

 Real Madrid

 On 12 April 2021, Poirier signed a deal with Real Madrid until the end of the 2023–24 season.

+Anadolu Efes

+On 25 June 2024, Poirier signed a three-year contract with Turkish powerhouse Anadolu Efes.